Heal Your Mind

 Transparent prices

-You will be charged for the package upon arrival to the clinic only after the medical team examines your case and approves your treatment request.
+You will be charged upon arrival to the clinic only after the medical team examines your medical condition and creates your personalised treatment plan.

 TMS Therapy for Depression